-To install your published plugin, you can run the following command on any Medusa backend project:
+To install your published plugin, run the following command on any Medusa backend project:

-To update your plugin at a later point, you can run the following command to change the NPM version:
+If you make changes to your plugin and you want to publish those changes, run the following command to change the NPM version:

 <type> indicates the type of version update you’re publishing.
 For example, it can be

 minor.
 You can see the full list of types in NPM’s documentation.